StephenTGibson/StephenTGibson.github.io/adventures/ohau_temple_maitland_freehold.md

 ![a small lake with scree slopes around](/images/adventures/ohau_temple_maitland_freehold/ohau_temple_maitland_freehold-08_view_from_campsite-800x600.jpg)

-Its been a hot day and a dip here is welcome refreshment before dinner, although potentially one of the colder alpine plunges I have ever had!
+It has been a hot day and a dip here is welcome refreshment before dinner, although potentially one of the colder alpine plunges I have ever had!

 ###### Day 2

 From our campsite we head south east to cross the saddle between points 2222 and 2090.
-From here our grassy campsite nestled between the two tarns can be seen.
+From here our grassy campsite nestled between the two tarns is more obvious.

 ![2 small lakes with scree slopes and mountains all around](/images/adventures/ohau_temple_maitland_freehold/ohau_temple_maitland_freehold-09_campsite_from_saddle-800x600.jpg)

-I have never been through an area quite like this, where everything is loose rock.
-It is still morning but already the day is baking hot and all is dry.
+I have never been through an area quite like this, where everything around is loose rock.
+It is still morning but already the day is baking hot.

 ![2 hikers descending a rocky valley](/images/adventures/ohau_temple_maitland_freehold/ohau_temple_maitland_freehold-10_descending_from_saddle-800x600.jpg)

 Descending further into the valley we cross some grassy patches, then traverse and climb up the true left side of the valley.
-This is looking back up where we have come down from; the saddle we crossed just out of sight around to the right at the head of the valley.
+This is looking back up where we have come down from; the saddle we crossed is just out of sight around to the right at the head of the valley.

 ![a rocky valley](/images/adventures/ohau_temple_maitland_freehold/ohau_temple_maitland_freehold-11_back_towards_saddle-800x600.jpg)